jpyneni3/PUBG-Placement-Prediction-Presentation/README.md

 </p>

 # 1. Overview
 PUBG is a battle-royale video game where 100 players battle on a game map by rummaging for weapons and tools and fighting until there is only one surviving player or team.
-Inititally a Kaggle competition, the purpose of this project is to predict the final placement of a given player based off of game stats.
+Initially a Kaggle competition, the purpose of this project is to predict the final placement of a given player based off of game stats.
 This is an interesting project for our group because it is a game we all love to play.
-We hope to utilize the data modeling skills we learned this semester in CS 7641 to optimize our chance of winning our future matches.
+We hope that by applying the skills we learned this semester in CS 7641, we can learn the best way to maximize our chances of winning our future matches.

 We aim to do this through the following steps:
 1. Explore the data